-A group of users.
-You can define many settings at the organization level, allowing you to configure organizations with different settings for a variety of purposes.
+The hierarchical level in the Code42 environment for users and their devices.
 Each user can belong to only one organization.
+You can define many settings at the organization level; different organizations can have different settings.
 An organization can contain child organizations, and an organization can exist without containing any users.

 See Code42 cloud.

-The process of backing up files immediately after the files have been created or changed.
-Real-time backup protects you from loss that might occur if backups are scheduled only at specific times.
+The process of backing up files immediately after the files were created or changed.
+This protects you from loss that might occur if backups are scheduled only at specific times.

-16-character string that is tied to your Master License Key.
-The Registration Key is included on the Master License Key email and is required for placing orders for subscriptions or support.
-Each organization also has a unique Registration Key derived from the Master License Key.
+A 16-character string that is tied to your master license key.
+The registration key is included in the master license key email and is required for placing orders for subscriptions or support.
+Each organization in your Code42 environment also has a unique registration key derived from the master license key.

-The process of having one device take over for another device that has been lost, stolen, sold, or reformatted.
-The replace device process is an optional operation available when Code42 for Enterprise detects a new device under an existing account.
-Using replace device allows the new device to use an existing device's backup archive, backup file selection, and backup settings.
+The process of a new device taking the place of a device that has been lost, stolen, sold, reformatted, etc. The replace-device process is optional when Code42 for Enterprise detects a new device on an existing account.
+The replace-device process transfers the backup archive, backup file selection, and backup settings to the new device.
 It also deactivates the other device so it can longer back up.

 Reporting web app

-The interface that administrators use to search, filter, and export usage statistics about their Code42 environment.
+The online tool that administrators can use to search, filter, and export usage statistics about their Code42 environment.

 Sanitized database dump

-A copy of the Code42 environment's internal database in which all sensitive information about your Code42 environment has been removed.
-A sanitized database dump is used only for troubleshooting purposes with Customer Champions, not for recovering your Code42 servers.
+A copy of the internal database, but without any sensitive information about your Code42 environment.
+A sanitized database dump is used only for troubleshooting purposes with Customer Champions, not for recovering your servers.

-A version of a user's archive encryption key that is encrypted with the user's account password (default security) or archive key password (enhanced security).
+An archive-encryption key that is protected with an account password (default security) or an archive-key password (enhanced security).

 See Code42 cloud.

-A type of Code42 server.
-A storage server is used only for storage in multi-server deployments.
+A type of Code42 server used only for storage in multi-server deployments.
 A storage server cannot function as a failover for an authority server.
 A storage server depends on user authorization provided by the authority server.

-A storage location within a server that can store archives.
-The lowest level in the Code42 environment storage hierarchy.
+A storage location in a server that can store archives.
+The lowest level in the Code42 storage hierarchy.

-A process where the source and destination compare what files are actually stored on the destination vs what files the source has sent to the destination.
+A process where the source device and the storage destination compare what files the source has sent vs. what files are actually stored on the destination.

-An attribute that defines functions and features of the Code42 server.
-System properties are usually enabled, disabled, or configured from the administration console command-line.
+An attribute that defines functions and features of the Code42 environment.
+System properties are usually enabled, disabled, or configured from the Code42 console command-line interface.

 System-wide device settings

-Settings that devices inherit by default.
-These settings are located at Settings > Device Backup in the administration console.
+Settings that devices have by default.
+These settings are located at Settings > Device Backup in the Code42 console.

 System-wide organization settings

-Settings that organizations inherit by default.
-These settings are located at Settings > Organization in the administration console.
+Settings that organizations have by default.
+These settings are located at Settings > Organization in the Code42 console.

-Represents a single account within your Code42 environment.
-A user account has a single set of login credentials (username and password) and a single encryption key for all backups.
+A single account in your Code42 environment.
+A user account has a single set of sign-in credentials (username and password) and a single encryption key for all backups.
 A user always belongs to one (and only one) organization.

-Setting to specify how many versions of a file to keep as backup archives age.
-Removing older and less relevant versions helps manage the size of your backup archive.
-The default setting keeps more of your more recent versions and fewer of your older ones.
+Setting to specify how many versions of a file to keep over time.
+Removing older and less relevant versions can reduce the size of your backup archive.
+The default setting keeps more of your recent versions and fewer of your older ones.

-The ability to restore files from the administration console and download files from the web browser.
+The ability to restore files from the Code42 console and download files from a web browser.
 Web restore is a secondary method of restoring files.

 Windows user profile backup

-This feature uses Microsoft's User State Migration Tool (USMT) to create a backup of user profile settings.
-Administrators can download the user profile data to a new device as part of the replace device process.
+This feature uses Microsoft's User State Migration Tool (USMT) to create a backup of user-profile settings.
+Administrators can download the user profile to a new device as part of the replace-device process.